vazhnov/Kodi_database_cleaner/docs.rst

 Users can be as precise or as vague as they require.
 Fox example:

-- ``<exclude>plugin://plugin.video.itunes_trailers</exclude>`` keeps all the links that the ``itunes_trailers`` plugin has played.
+- ``<exclude>plugin://plugin.video.itunes_trailers</exclude>`` - keeps all the links that the ``itunes_trailers`` plugin has played.
 Useful if you want to maintain watched status for your trailers.
-- ``<exclude>plugin://plugin.video.itunes_trailers/trailer/play/http%3A%2F%2Fmovietrailers.apple.com%2Fmovies%2Fdisney%2Fzootopia%2Fzootopia-tlr1_h720p.mov</exclude>``
+- ``<exclude>plugin://plugin.video.itunes_trailers/trailer/play/http%3A%2F%2Fmovietrailers.apple.com%2Fmovies%2Fdisney%2Fzootopia%2Fzootopia-tlr1_h720p.mov</exclude>`` - keeps just that one trailer and deletes all the others.

-keeps just that one trailer and deletes all the others.
+NOTE - It is possible to specify any valid path or part of a path in the ``<exclude>`` tag.

-NOTE - It is possible to specify any  valid path or part of a path in the ``<exclude>`` tag This allows very fine control over what is removed or kept.
+This allows very fine control over what is removed or kept.